karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

       gradle build
       ```

-      Note: Make sure you have Maven installed and configured properly.
+      Note: Make sure you have Gradle installed and configured properly.

   - **Start the application:**
     - Once the build is successful, run the following command to start the application: